 import OfflineWeb from '@redux-beacon/offline-web';

 The first step is to track the connection status in your state.
-Here's an example of how you would do so using browser's in-built offline and online events:
+Here's an example of how you would do so using browser's in-built :

 const initialState = {